Explore UAB

 Launched in 2022, AEIVA’s Alabama Triennial is intended as a survey of current artistic practices in Alabama, although far from comprehensive.
 It is of a time and place washed ashore by the past, with one eye fixed on the horizon.

-Participating artists are Douglas Pierre Baulos, Daphne Burgess, Merrilee Challiss, E L Chisolm, Soynika Edwards-Bush, Valerie George, Allison Grant, Arielle Gray, Darius Hill, Helga Mendoza, Micah Mermilliod, Joe Minter, Bethany Moody, Celestia Morgan, Miriam Omura, Celeste Amparo Pfau, Millian Giang Pham, Rial Rye and Jennifer Wallace Fields.
+Participating artists this year are Douglas Pierre Baulos, Daphne Burgess, Merrilee Challiss, E L Chisolm, Soynika Edwards-Bush, Valerie George, Allison Grant, Arielle Gray, Darius Hill, Helga Mendoza, Micah Mermilliod, Joe Minter, Bethany Moody, Celestia Morgan, Miriam Omura, Celeste Amparo Pfau, Millian Giang Pham, Rial Rye and Jennifer Wallace Fields.

-AEIVA, located at 1221 10th Ave.
-South, Birmingham, is open from noon-5 p.m.
+AEIVA is open from noon-5 p.m.
 Tuesday-Saturday.
 Admission is free.
 Visit aeiva.uab.edu or call 205-975-6436 for information.
 Follow AEIVA on Instagram and Facebook.

 Back to Top